Shemeikka/node_map_demo/README.md

 # node_map_demo
 Displays a map with few nodes.
-Simple demo app written in asp .net core and javascript.
+Extremely simple demo app written in asp .net core and javascript.

+- Doesn't use database
+- Doesn't have any authentication
+- Doesn't minify javascript or css
+- Styling needs work
+- Isn't very responsive